 The CARES Act allows a credit (Employee Retention Credit or ERC) against applicable employment taxes for eligible employers.
-The management of the Corporation believes it has complied with the conditions of the ERC and has claimed a credit of approximately \$4,935,000.
-At September 30, 2023, the corporation has recorded a receivable in the amount of approximately \$4,935,000 related to this credit.
+The management of the Corporation believes it has complied with the conditions of the ERC and has claimed a credit of approximately \$4,935,000 as of September 30, 2023.
+As of September 30, 2024, a receivable in the amount of approximately \$4,935,000 remains outstanding related to this credit.